The Hymans Robertson Foundation is committed to protecting and respecting your privacy.

 What personal information do we collect?

-- Your name and contact details at the organisation you work for
+- your name and contact details at the organisation you work for

-- The organisation with which you are affiliated and your relationship with that organisation
+- the organisation with which you are affiliated and your relationship with that organisation

 Please note that we work with other charitable organisations – we do not work with beneficiaries directly and do not receive any personal information about beneficiaries.
+Any information we receive from these organisations about their activities will not identify any beneficiaries, but may include anonymised case studies, for example.

 We do not collect special categories of personal information (also known as “sensitive personal data”, which includes information about health, racial or ethnic origin, political opinions, religious or philosophical beliefs and sexual life) without your agreement.
 We ask you, please, not to send us this kind of information.